shah-in-boots/notes/permanent/K23-aims.md

 1. Classify AF phenotypes and their trajectories (A) based on markers of scar/fibrosis found on MRI/EPS, and (B) based on genetic variants that are causal for AF, based on structural/ion-channel mutations.
 1. Evaluate the effect of AF thresholds based on scar burden in EP studies prior to PVI, utilizing differential autonomic contexts, including vagal stimulation, vagolysis, and sympathetic stimulation.
 1. __Exploratory:__ Evaluate the role of common and rare variants in stress-related disorders (abnormal response to acute and chronic stress) with future arrhythmia risk using a two-sample Mendelian randomization approach.

+Feedback...
+- This doesn't seem like it comes together very well as an overall project however.
+It needs more sup
+- Needs to be more inline with research done at Utah (e.g. EP lab/mapping aim, scar-mediation) and previous resources (AF genetics and stress/autonomic function)

+## v0.1.4

+__Dynamicity in Substrate-Based Atrial Fibrillation Phenotypes__
+*Identify the interaction between substrate and context lead to more accurate prediction of arrhythmia type and progression.
+If AF can be more accurately phenotyped, then future risk can be better mitigated.*
+1. Phenotype AF based on scar properties and scar contribution.
+Evaluate genetic contribution.
+1. Assess intracardiac and MRi-based AF dynamics in context with EP studies.
+Evaluate in stress-related conditions (e.g. PTSD).
+1. Identify novel variants for AF risk in MR-based study